jota191/quantum-algorithms-in-Quipper/README.md

 New Scientist: https://www.newscientist.com/article/dn23820-new-language-helps-quantum-coders-build-killer-apps#.UdbSHOEQ60z

-Quipper is hosted in Haskell, which is a functional language that is very different from imperative languages(C, C++, Java, Fortran).
+Quipper is hosted in Haskell, which is a functional language that is very different from imperative languages(C, C++, Java, Python, Fortran).
 A large part of functional lanuage is expressions and functions, and no commands like in the imperative languages.
 If you have worked in imperative language a long time, it may be a little more difficult for you to shift your mind.(I go through this too.) :)